3gstudent/Homework-of-C-Language/README.md

 It can also enable other privileges.

+### EnableSeTcbPrivilege.cpp

+Enable the SeBackupPrivilege of current process and then we can call LsaLogonUser with SeTcbPrivilege and add arbitrary groups to the resulting token returned by this call.

+We will add the group SID “S-1-5-18” to the token, this is the SID for the Local System account and if we are using a token that possesses it, we will have full privilege on the system.

+It will start calc.exe with “NT AUTHORITY\SYSTEM” privilege.

 ### EnableSeBackupPrivilege.cpp

 Enable the SeBackupPrivilege of current process and then read the password hashes of local Administrator accounts from the registry.